 - An allowance of up to £5000 to fund travel and subsistence costs whilst undertaking the Fellowship

-- Individual office space in Keele Hall with hot desking IT facilities
+- Office space in Keele Hall and hot desking IT facilities

 - An inspiring and welcoming academic and cultural environment

-Fellowships will be offered for up to three months and applications are invited now for visits in 2018-2019 .
-These must be received by the Institute Manager, Ms Jo Flynn, by Midday on Monday October 30th 2017.
+Fellowships will be offered for up to three months and applications are invited now for visits in the calendar year 2019, or the academic year 2019 -20.
+These must be received by the Institute Manager, Ms Jo Flynn, by midday on Monday October 29th 2018.

 Depending on the nature of the undertaking and the commitments of the collaborators, Fellowships may involve one extended visit, or a number of shorter visits.
-Whatever the agreed arrangements, the intention is for our visitors to be fully integrated into the life of the Institute and the academic community of Keele.
+Arrangements for visits must be agreed with the Institute to enable us to fully support visitors during their time at Keele and ensure their smooth integration into the life of the Institute and the academic community.